buzztroll/unix-agent/docs/install/agent_noninteractive_install.rst

 The following curl command will install the latest DCM Agent and configure it to communicate to this agentManager server: **wss://66.57.3.53/agentManager**.
 For most DCM Agent installs in On-Premise Dell Cloud Manager server environments that is the only required option.
 The DCM Agent will also be started after the install finishes.

-  :samp:`curl -k http://linux.stable.agent.enstratius.com/installer.sh | bash -s - -u wss://66.57.3.53/agentManager && service dcm-agent start`
+  :samp:`curl -k -L https://linux.stable.agent.enstratius.com/installer.sh | bash -s - -u wss://66.57.3.53/agentManager && service dcm-agent start`

   .. code-block:: text